2.3. Docker Installation

 volumes:

-- maria-data:/var/lib/mysql:rw
+- mariadb-data:/var/lib/mysql:rw

 environment: